 This course provides individual instruction.
 Students may repeat the course when topics vary.

 The political science internship course is designed to offer students an opportunity to work in the offices of local, state, or federal governments.
 Students will learn the kinds of services provided by the offices, expectations the electorate has of their public officials, and activities that occur in these offices.
 Students will be engaged in meaningful assignments that contribute to their understanding of democratic government.
 Prerequisite: To qualify for the internship program, a student must have a grade point average of 2.75 or higher, be currently enrolled in a degree program at A&M-Texarkana, and complete the internship application process.
+This course integrates the priciples of Experiential Learning (EL) and meets the criteria for internship.
 The student also needs to have successfully completed PSCI 320, PSCI 331, PSCI 426, PSCI 427, or PSCI 428.

 PSCI 497.
 Special Topics.
 3 Hours.